A “default decision” is a final decision made by the CRT if a respondent doesn’t reply to the claim. This is in the CRT Rules.

 How do I ask for a default decision?

-- After the response deadline passes, the CRT will contact you to ask if you want a default decision.
+- After the response deadline passes, we’ll contact you to ask if you want a default decision.

 What happens after the CRT makes a default decision?